snaphat/apultra-rs/README.md

         flags,
         max_window_size,
         dictionary_size,
-        Some(Box::new(progress)), // Pass callback closure can also pass None.
+        Some(Box::new(progress)), // Pass callback closure.
+None can also be passed.
-        Some(&mut stats),         // Pass stats structure can also pass None.
+        Some(&mut stats),         // Pass stats structure.
+None can also be passed.
     );

     // Check.